tintinmar1995/cozy-wallet/CONTRIBUTING.md

 - What did you try, step by step?
 - What did you expect?
 - What did happen instead?
-- What is the version of the Cozy Wallet app?
+- What is the version of the Cozy-DISPERS app?

 ## Pull Requests